weS.A.N.K. artistic research project (2016 – 2018)

 In the context of the current planetary ecological upheaval, the research group sets itself the task of speculating on new horizons / plateaus for the experimental exploration of the stage and architecture to come.

-The research is methodologically projected via four collaborative sessions: in autumn 2017 in Japan, then in 2018 in France, Finland and Spain.
+The research is methodologically projected via five collaborative sessions: in autumn 2017 in Japan, then in 2018 in France, Finland, Spain and South Korea.

 On the occasion of these collaborative sessions Roumagnac and Chiappone-Piriou, together with artists and architects invited locally, initiate the design and production, and the critical discussion, of what they call “prototypes of the stage of the future”.